MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

-The observed flux profiles are normalized by the pseudo-continua before measuring the REWs.
-The observed $W_{r,300}$ and $W_{r,500}$ for the median stack are $0.051_{-0.002}^{+0.002}$~\AA\ and $0.061_{-0.003}^{+0.003}$~\AA, respectively.
-For the mean stack, $W_{r,300}$ and $W_{r,500}$ are $0.123_{-0.005}^{+0.005}$~\AA\ and $0.153_{-0.006}^{+0.006}$~\AA, respectively.
-The quoted errors on the REWs are obtained from the 68\% confidence intervals of the $W_r$ distribution of 1000 bootstrap realizations.
-The measured REWs indicate that \lya\ absorption is detected around our galaxy sample with $>99\%$ confidence interval for both the median and mean stacks, yet the absorption strength is very weak.
+The observed $W_{r,300}$ and $W_{r,500}$ for the median stack {\bf for the full sample} are $0.051_{-0.003}^{+0.003}$~\AA\ and $0.061_{-0.003}^{+0.003}$~\AA, respectively.
+For the mean stack, $W_{r,300}$ and $W_{r,500}$ are $0.120_{-0.005}^{+0.005}$~\AA\ and $0.149_{-0.006}^{+0.006}$~\AA, respectively.
+The quoted errors on the $W_r$s are obtained from the 68\% confidence intervals of the $W_r$ distribution of 1000 bootstrap realizations.
+The measured $W_r$s indicate that \lya\ absorption is detected around our galaxy sample with $>99\%$ confidence interval for both the median and mean stacks, yet the absorption strength is very weak.
 The significant difference between the mean and median stack is due to skewed flux distribution.
 This difference is discussed in detail in \citet[]{Muzahid_2021}.
-Unlike their work, the distribution of pixel flux remains left-skewed for a velocity window of $\pm100$ \kms, giving rise to a higher median flux value for both the pseudo-continuum and absorption centroid compared to the mean, resulting in a smaller REW.
+Unlike their work, the distribution of pixel flux remains left-skewed for a velocity window of $\pm100$ \kms, giving rise to a higher median flux value for both the pseudo-continuum and absorption centroid compared to the mean, resulting in a smaller $W_r$.
 For all the subsequent analyses, we used the median stacked spectra.

 In the right panel of Fig.~\ref{fig:all stack}, we show the 2D median optical depth map for the complete sample.
-At the low optical depth end, the color scale saturates at the median \lya\ optical depth within $\pm$2000 \kms\ of random redshifts.
+At the low optical depth end, the color scale saturates to a dark-blue color which represents the median Lya optical depth of random regions (median \lya\ optical depth within $\pm$2000 \kms\ of 4595 random redshifts).
 A more detailed analysis of the optical depth map is presented in Section~\ref{od result}.
-An excess in optical depth compared to random regions is clearly evident out to $\approx 8$~pMpc LOS distance ($\approx600$~\kms\ assuming pure Hubble flow at the median redshift of $0.1$), consistent with the width of the median stacked flux in the left panel.
+An excess in optical depth compared to random regions is clearly evident out to $\approx 8$~pMpc LOS Hubble distance ($\approx600$~\kms\ assuming pure Hubble flow at the median redshift of $0.1$), consistent with the width of the median stacked flux in the left panel.
 The elongation of the excess optical depth along the LOS direction is the manifestation of redshift space distortion.

-\subsection{\lya\ rest frame equivalent width profile}
+\subsection{{\texorpdfstring{\lya}{}} rest frame equivalent width profile}